HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 vi /etc/wazuh-dashboard/opensearch_dashboards.yml
 ```

 * server.host: This setting specifies the host of the Wazuh dashboard server.
-To allow remote users to connect, set the value to the IP address or DNS name of the Wazuh dashboard server
+To allow remote users to connect, set the value to the IP address or DNS name of the Wazuh dashboard server.
 * opensearch.hosts: The URLs of the Wazuh indexer instances to use for all your queries.

 ### Deploy Certificates for Wazuh-dashboard.
 This section will create a directory from the TAR file created in the above steps and move them into Wazuh-dashboards cert directory.
 Certs directory should have been made when running the install script earlier.
-If not it will need to be made.
+If not, it will need to be done.

 ```
 mkdir /etc/wazuh-dashboard/certs